5 tastes needed to satisfy your taste budsPosted on : February 8, 2021

 Accredited Practising Dietitian and Accredited Nutritionist

-If the term umami is a foreign term it is a Japanese word which means savoury or meaty taste.
-Foods which consist of high amounts of an amino acid or a building block of protein called glutamate, like mushrooms and tomatoes, create this taste.
+If the term umami is a foreign term it is a Japanese word that means savoury or meaty taste.
+Foods that consist of high amounts of an amino acid or a building block of protein called glutamate, like mushrooms and tomatoes, create this taste.
 If you cook them by sauteing or roasting this will further increase the umami taste.

 Each of these tastes can be found in different whole foods, some examples are:

 - Cooked carrots

 - Tart cherries